Volcano (1997 film): Reception

 Janet Maslin wrote in The New York Times, "Volcano begins so excitably and hurtles so quickly into fiery pandemonium" but "in the disaster realm, it's not easy to have it all.
-A film this technically clever can't get away with patronizing and familiar genre cliches."
+A film this technically clever can't get away with patronizing and familiar genre clichés."
 Roger Ebert in the Chicago Sun-Times called the film a "surprisingly cheesy disaster epic" while musing, "The lava keeps flowing for much of the movie, never looking convincing.
 I loved it when the firemen aimed their hoses way offscreen into the middle of the lava flow, instead of maybe aiming them at the leading edge of the lava—which they couldn't do, because the lava was a visual effect, and not really there."
 In the San Francisco Chronicle, Mick LaSalle wrote that "Things go bad after Volcano plays its last card—the lava—and from there it has nothing to show but more of the same."
 Owen Gleiberman of Entertainment Weekly said, "Volcano is cheese, all right, but it's tangy cheese.
 I'm not sure I've ever seen a disaster movie in which special effects this realistic and accomplished were put to the service of a premise this outlandish."

 Walter Addiego of the San Francisco Examiner opined that "Volcano offers a bit of humor, a minimum of plot distraction and the joys of watching molten rock ooze down Wilshire Boulevard."
 Equally impressed was James Berardinelli of ReelViews.
-He described the character of Mike Roark as "a wonderfully heroic figure—a man of action who never has time to rest.
+He described Tommy Lee Jones' character Mike Roark as "a wonderfully heroic figure—a man of action who never has time to rest.
 The fate of the city rests on his shoulders, and he knows it."
-He added: "Volcano has opened the "summer" movie season at an astoundingly early late-April date...
+He added: "Volcano has opened the 'summer' movie season at an astoundingly early late-April date...
 This isn't the kind of film where it's worth waiting for the video tape—it's too big and brash, and demands the speakers and atmosphere of a state-of-the-art theater."
 Kenneth Turan of the Los Angeles Times wrote that the film "glows with heat.
 Lava heat.
 The coast may be toast, but it's the lava, covering everything like a malevolent tide of melted butter, that makes this a disaster picture that's tastier than usual."